klevi43/GMBackend/README.md

 }
 ```

-The server will send a 200 status code response with your JWT (valid for 3 hours).
+The server will send a 200 status code response with your JSON Web Token (JWT) (valid for 3 hours).</br>
-Add the JWT to the authorization header field in the following format: </br>
+In Talend, add the JWT by clicking the "Add headers" button in the Headers section and add the following: </br>
 Authorization | Bearer [your-JWT-here]

+<a name="Workout"></a>
 ## Workout Related Functionality
 ### 1. Create a Workout
 ***NOTE: You must do this first before adding an exercise or a set.
 Exercises and sets cannot exist without a workout.***